Kitura/BlueRSA/README.md

 # BlueRSA

 Swift cross-platform RSA wrapper library for RSA encryption and signing.
 Works on supported Apple platforms (using Security framework).
-Linux (using OpenSSL) is working but is still a work in progress.
+Linux (using OpenSSL) is working but is still somewhat of a work in progress.

 ## Contents